There was a time when common knowledge would tell you that the best way to motivate and retain your employees was to give them a fat paycheck.

-In fact, its very definition says that is an asset which encompasses the knowledge, skills, and traits of your employees.
+In fact, its very definition says that is an asset that encompasses the knowledge, skills, and traits of your employees.

 Human capital transforms a company’s vision and mission into reality.
 Without it, there will be no product, supply chain, and even innovation that will drive the company forward.
 Yes, there will be jobs that can be done through automation, but there are certain skills that a robot can never replace.

 An example would be the ability to guide the whole company in a single direction.

 In spite of the importance of human capital, it still remains as one of the underserved aspects of a company.
 With the technology and competitiveness of the market today, the supply chain and R&D have become areas where managers often focus on.
 This makes human capital a second priority.

 The Burn-Out Phenomenon

 Just recently, the World Health Organization (WHO) classified burn-out as an occupational phenomenon.
 This means that it is all too common in the workplace for a person to get burnt out.

 In Australia, most people who are at high-risk service jobs are more prone to get burnt out simply because of the pressure their jobs put on them.
 Even those who are on their desk all day are not immune to this occupational phenomenon.